Template · Fleet

 • Power steering fluid: Level checked and within range where applicable.

 • Fuel: Adequate for the day's work.
-No evidence of fuel leak.
+No fuel leak.

 • Load security: Load correctly loaded, secured, and within the vehicle's gross vehicle weight.
 No overhanging or unsecured items.
 Curtainsider straps tight and buckles secure where applicable.

-• Body and doors: No damage that could injure other road users or cause a load to shift.
+• Body and doors: No damage that could injure other road users or let a load shift.
 Cab doors close and latch correctly.
 Body doors secure.
 No loose trim or bodywork.

 • Exhaust: No excessive smoke on start-up.
 Exhaust system secure.

-• Brakes: Brake pedal feel normal (not spongy or low).
-Air brake pressure builds correctly (for air brake vehicles).
-Parking brake holds on gradient.
+• Brakes: Pedal feel normal, not spongy or low.
+Air brake pressure builds correctly on air brake vehicles.
+Parking brake holds on a gradient.
 No brake noise or pulling under application.

 • Steering: No excessive play.
 No unusual noises on full lock.

 Quickler sends the walkaround checklist to the driver's WhatsApp at the start of each shift.
-The driver works through each item: typing yes/no or sending a photo of a defect.
-Any defect flagged goes straight to the fleet manager's dashboard in red.
-The fleet manager sees the defect before the driver has left the yard.
+The driver works through each item, typing yes or no, or sending a photo of a defect.
+Any flagged defect lands on the fleet manager's dashboard in red, before the driver has left the yard.

-The check takes the same time as a paper check.
+The check takes the same time as a paper one.
 The record is timestamped and tied to the vehicle and driver.
-Defects are photographed at the point of identification rather than described in writing.
-At the end of the month, the operator has a complete, exportable record of every check carried out, by which driver, on which vehicle, on which date.
+Defects are photographed at the point they are found, not described in writing.
+At month end, the operator has a complete, exportable record of every check, by which driver, on which vehicle, on which date.

-Firms running paper checks and filing the sheets in a folder are generating the record; the problem is retrieval.
-Finding the check sheet for a specific vehicle on a specific date six months ago requires a manual search.
-The digital record is searchable immediately.
+Firms filing paper sheets in a folder generate the record, but cannot retrieve it.
+Finding the sheet for a specific vehicle on a specific date six months ago means a manual search.
+The digital record is searchable in seconds.
+See the van check app for UK fleets, the van defect report template, and the fleet vehicle inspection checklist.

 Is a daily walkaround check a legal requirement for UK operators?

 Yes.
-Operators holding a standard or restricted goods vehicle or PSV operator licence have a statutory obligation to ensure their vehicles are not used on the road in a dangerous condition.
+Operators holding a standard or restricted goods vehicle or PSV operator licence have a statutory obligation to ensure vehicles are not used on the road in a dangerous condition.
 The DVSA's Guide to Maintaining Roadworthiness requires drivers to carry out a daily walkaround check.
-Failure to maintain records of these checks is a factor the Traffic Commissioner will consider when reviewing an operator licence.
+Failure to keep records is a factor the Traffic Commissioner considers when reviewing an operator licence.

 How long must walkaround check records be kept?